mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 considerably in terms of government and characteristics but mostly conform to a tech level of 5–6.

-One ‘island nation’ is in fact an industrial enclave on long–term lease to Peabody Instrument, a firm specialising in the manufacture of scientific apparatus and instrumentation components for vehicles and industrial applications.
+One 'island nation' is in fact an industrial enclave on long–term lease to Peabody Instrument, a firm specialising in the manufacture of scientific apparatus and instrumentation components for vehicles and industrial applications.
 The Peabody enclave has a